bernie-skipole/indi/docs/source/usage/functions.rst

     # set the blob_folder to a directory of your choice
     application = make_wsgi_app(redis_host, blob_folder='/path/to/blob_folder')
     if application is None:
-        print("Are you sure the skipole framework is installed?") sys.exit(1)
+        print("ERROR: Are you sure the skipole framework is installed?") sys.exit(1)

     # blocking call which serves the application with the python waitress web server
-    serve(application, host=127.0.0.1, port=8000)
+    serve(application, host="localhost", port=8000)

 Then, from your web browser connect to localhost:8000